New dietary standards are more cautious than many expected.

-Many researchers had argued that an update of the vitamin D guidelines was long overdue because of new evidence for the vitamin's expanded health benefits—evidence largely from observational studies.
+Many researchers had argued that an update of the vitamin D guidelines was long overdue because of new evidence for the vitamin's expanded health benefits.
 In response, the United States and Canadian governments asked the IOM, an independent body of medical scientists, to review the research and, if needed, change the recommendations for vitamin D and calcium.
 Calcium was included because the two nutrients are inseparable; vitamin D is essential to the metabolism of calcium.

 The IOM selected 14 scientists from a range of disciplines and institutions to serve on an expert panel, including Dr. JoAnn E. Manson, a member of the Health Letter's editorial board and chief of the Division of Preventive Medicine at Harvard-affiliated Brigham and Women's Hospital.
 The panel was asked to do three things: determine what health conditions are influenced by calcium and vitamin D, set the amount of each necessary to achieve good health in most people, and establish safe upper limits for both.
 The experts reviewed surveys on nutritional intake to determine how much calcium and vitamin D North Americans are getting, used mathematical models to estimate how much they need, and studied the scientific literature for evidence of toxic levels of both nutrients.

 The panel's recommendations for calcium were similar to the 1997 guidelines — 1,000 milligrams (mg) a day for women through age 50 and men through age 70, and 1,200 mg a day for older women and men.
 They found only two segments of the population whose calcium intake was of concern — teenage girls, who may not get enough, and women over 50, some of whom get too much.
 They advised women in the latter age group to limit calcium consumption from food and supplements to 1,200 mg a day to avoid kidney stones and other complications of calcium overload.